chozabu/FriendMap/readme.md

 Finally start RetroShare, at the first time it will be slow.

 You may have to set the correct paths under options->FriendMap.

+###For distributors
+FriendMap plugin needs data and plugins from Marble.
+Please include instructions for installing standalone Marble.
+Or you can distribute the required Marble files along with this plugin:

+* Make a folder called "marble" under RetroShare folder
+* Copy folder from c:\Program Files (x86)\marble\data to RetroShare\marble\data
+* Copy folder from c:\Program Files (x86)\marble\plugins to RetroShare\marble\plugins
+* marble.exe and other files are not needed